exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ### Running the Unit Tests From Eclipse IDE

-We recommend you install the [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/) when working on this project using the Eclipse IDE.
-If you add the Lua nature to the project, you can set the paths `src/main/lua` and `src/test/lua` as source paths.
-This way you can directly run the unit test as Lua application (`[CTRL] + [F11]`) without further configuration.
+We usually recommend you install the [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/).
+Unfortunately Lua 5.4 is not supported and the project does not receive any updates anymore.